Al Capone, Prohibition, and the St. Valentine's Massacre

-This 1920s lesson plan focuses on prohibition, Al Capone, the rise of gangsters, and the St. Valentine's Massacre.
+This 1920s prohibition lesson plan focuses Al Capone, the rise of gangsters, and ultimately, how prohibition led to the St. Valentine's Massacre.
 Covering the history of the temperance movement, the 18th amendment, and how it impacted America during the '20s, especially with the rise of organized crime and Scarface.
-In this story lecture students are asked to consider the causes and effects of prohibition.
+In the video that students watch they are asked to consider the causes and effects of prohibition on America in the 1920s.

 What Students Do